-In the 2024-2025 school year, TEA will begin introduced a process to review and approve college prep courses for the purpose of demonstrating college readiness in the public school accountability system.
+In the 2024-2025 school year, TEA introduced a process to review and approve college prep courses for the purpose of demonstrating college readiness in the public school accountability system.

-A list of college prep courses approved for public school accountability is anticipated to be released in Spring 2025 available at https://tea.texas.gov/academics/college-career-and-military-prep/college-preparatory-courses-for-ccmr-accountability.
+A list of college prep courses approved for public school accountability is available at https://tea.texas.gov/academics/college-career-and-military-prep/college-preparatory-courses-for-ccmr-accountability.

-Beginning with annual graduates from the Class of 2026 2025-2026 graduates (2027 accountability), only college prep courses from the approved list will be eligible for CCMR credit.
+Beginning with annual graduates from the Class of 2026 (2027 accountability), only college prep courses from the approved list will be eligible for CCMR credit.

-2 CIVIN CLEUIT NEU quirements for A Annual Graddates by Accountability Tear - College Frep Annual Graduates Accountability Year CCMR Credit Requirement Class of 2022 2023 Class of 2023 2024 Student received credit in the final course sequence of any College Prep course meeting requirements aligned between district and the Class of 2024 2025 partnering IHE(s) in any grade 9-12
+Annual Accountability Graduates Year CCMR Credit Requirement Class of 2022 2023 Class of 2023 2024 Student received credit in the final course sequence of any College Prep course meeting requirements aligned between district and the Class of 2024 2025 partnering IHE(s) in any grade 9-12 Class of 2025 2026 Student received credit in the final course sequence of any College Prep course meeting requirements aligned between district and the partnering IHE(s) in grade 11 or 12 Class of 2026 2027 Student received credit in the final course sequence of a College Class of 2027 2028 Prep course on the TEA College Prep approved list in grade 12